hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 	**NOTE**: For HP StoreVirtual VSA, a management group with two storage systems and a Failover Manager is the minimum configuration for automated fault tolerant operations.
 Configurations greater than two systems can be redundant and do not require a Failover Manager.
 The Failover Manager is a specialized version of the LeftHand OS software designed to operate as a manager and provide automated failover capability.
 It runs as a virtual appliance and must be installed on a separate system/VM  other than the storage systems in the SAN.

-8. Apply the configuration.
+8. Execute the `kvm-custom-ips.json` file using the source command

-		# source /root/tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh /root/overcloud-config.json

-9. Source the environment variables from the Environment Variables file created during initial installation.<!--- based on your configuration and the details of the StoreVirtual scale specified in the `/root/overcloud-config.json`-->

-		# source /root/kvm-custom-ips.json
+		# source tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh tripleo/configs/kvm-custom-ips.json

-10. Run the installer script to update the overcloud.
+9. Run the installer script to update the overcloud.
 During the installation, the number of StoreVirtual storage systems that you specified in the `overcloud-config.json`, are deployed.

  	 	# bash -x /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --update-overcloud |& tee update.log